108 Chinese Mythological Gods and Characters to Know About

 - Tao Wu (檮杌): A savage, tiger-like creature.

 - Tao Tie (饕餮): A gluttonous demon.
 Similar to Abaddon in Christian mythology.

 - Xiang Shui Shen (湘水神): Xiang Shui Shen refers to Er Wang (娥皇) and Nü Ying (女英), two Goddesses of the Xiang River.
-Some legends state that they were the daughters of King Yao, and that they married Yao’s successor, Shun.
+Daughters of Emperor Yao, they married Yao’s successor, Shun.

 - Xihe (羲和): An ancient Chinese sun goddess and one of the two wives of Di Jun.
 She is said to be the mother of the ten suns that scorched Ancient China.

 - Xing Tian (刑天): A fearsome ancient deity who fought against Huang Di.
 After defeat and decapitation, he continued to battle, using his nipples as eyes and his naval as a new mouth.